Luis Garcia Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in the league).
+- Rays pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.